GMT-458-Web-GIS/geogame-umutiik/README.md

 Scoring: If the player clicks the correct pin on the first attempt, they earn 10 points, and the game moves to the next flag.

-If the first attempt is incorrect, they get a second attempt.
-A correct answer on this attempt earns 5 points.
+If the attempt is incorrect, they get a next flag.
+The player has the right to answer incorrectly 2 times in total.
+On the third wrong answer the game ends and returns to the main screen.

-If the player fails on both attempts, they are informed of the correct answer, and the game moves on to the next flag without any points awarded.

-Progression: The game continues until the player has guessed all 20 flags.
+Time : The time defined to complete the game is 3 minutes.

 #### 4.End of Game: